-Phil Pool – Arting about
+Phil Pool – Art

 I am an artist and occasional activist, veggie, lefty, gender-queer, tofu eater based in Brighton UK.
 I work mainly with photography and words – occasionally with casting.
 My focus is people set in the context of body and personal freedom, nakedness and taboos.
-I ain to challenge stereotypes, barriers to expression and support movements like free the nipple and Black Lives Matter.
+I aim to challenge stereotypes, barriers to expression and support movements like free the nipple and Black Lives Matter.
 Not all of it is serious and not all of it has meaning.

 Please do not use or share my work without my permission – thanks!